jek-archives/multi-paradigm-interpreter/docs/Presentation_Guide.md

 *   **Visual**: Split screen or switch between `interpreter_c/parser.c` and `interpreter_haskell/Parser.hs`.
 *   **Script**:
     > "The difference in paradigms is striking.
 In C (Imperative), we manually manage memory, defining structs for nodes and handling pointers.
 This gives us performance but requires over 400 lines of code."
     > "In contrast, looking at the Haskell (Functional) implementation, the exact same logic is expressed in declarative pattern matching.
 The entire evaluator is less than 50 lines.
-This confirms our research: Functional languages are significantly better suited for symbolic processing tasks."
+This confirms our research: Functional languages are significantly better suited for symbolic processing tasks.
+Each program clearly demonstrates the **characteristics of its paradigm**."

 ### Part V: Conclusion
 *   **Visual**: Return to the GUI or Title.